security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ---

 For this activity, run virt-manager and start your Metasploitable VM.
-Browse to <http://192.168.56.102/dvwa> from a browser with Kali and log with username `admin` and password `password`.
+Browse to <http://192.168.56.102/dvwa> from a browser in the Kali VM and log in with username `admin` and password `password`.

-**Important:** On the menu on the left, select "DVWA Security" and change the security level to "low".
+**Important:** On the menu on the left, select "DVWA Security" and change the security level to "low."

-Select SQL Injection, and click "View Help" and "View Source" to understand what SQL query is being used.
+Select "SQL Injection," and click "View Help" and "View Source" to understand what SQL query is being used.

 ## Try to trigger an error

-If you can submit input that will cause the route to crash, then this suggests that the route does not properly handle user input, and that it might be vulnerable to an injection attack.
+If you can submit input that will cause the page to crash, then this suggests that the page does not properly handle user input, and that it might be vulnerable to an injection attack.

 Enter a single quote: `'` and press enter.
 This will show an error.
-It is possible that the route is running a SQL query that uses a single quote mark.
+It is possible that the page is running a SQL query that uses a single quote mark.

 Try the following SQLi queries.